 §2516.
 QUALIFICATIONS OF SENIOR WARDEN.
-Before a Senior Warden-elect can be installed there shall be presented to the installing officer the certificate of either the Grand Lecturer, the Assistant Grand Lecturer of the District in which his Lodge is situated, or the Inspector of the District in which his Lodge is situated, certifying that he has personally examined such Senior Warden-elect, and that he is qualified to give the work and lectures of the First and Second Degrees; if he is to be installed on or after May 20,1989, that he has received a certificate of proficiency in the Candidate's Lecture of the Degree of Master Mason, and is thoroughly proficient in those portions of the Constitution and Regulations of the Grand Lodge which relate to the government of a Lodge.
+Before a Senior Warden-elect can be installed there shall be presented to the installing officer the certificate of either the Grand Lecturer, the Assistant Grand Lecturer of the District in which his Lodge is situated, or the Inspector of the District in which his Lodge is situated, certifying that he has personally examined such Senior Warden-elect, and that he is qualified to give the work and lectures of the First and Second Degrees and of the Senior Deacon and; if he is to be installed on or after May 20,1989, that he has received a certificate of proficiency in the Candidate's Lecture of the Degree of Master Mason, and is thoroughly proficient in those portions of the Constitution and Regulations of the Grand Lodge which relate to the government of a Lodge.

 §2518.
 QUALIFICATIONS OF JUNIOR WARDEN.
-Before a Junior Warden-elect can be installed there shall be presented to the installing officer the certificate of either the Grand Lecturer, the Assistant Grand Lecturer of the District in which his Lodge is situated, or the Inspector of the District in which his Lodge is situated, certifying that he has personally examined such Junior Warden-elect, and that he is qualified to give the work and lecture of the First Degree; if he is to be installed on or after May 20, 1989, that he has received a certificate of proficiency in the Candidate's Lecture of the Degree of Master Mason, and is thoroughly proficient in those portions of the Constitution and Regulations of the Grand Lodge which relate to the government of a Lodge.
+Before a Junior Warden-elect can be installed there shall be presented to the installing officer the certificate of either the Grand Lecturer, the Assistant Grand Lecturer of the District in which his Lodge is situated, or the Inspector of the District in which his Lodge is situated, certifying that he has personally examined such Junior Warden-elect, and that he is qualified to give the work and lecture of the First Degree and of the Senior Deacon and; if he is to be installed on or after May 20, 1989, that he has received a certificate of proficiency in the Candidate's Lecture of the Degree of Master Mason, and is thoroughly proficient in those portions of the Constitution and Regulations of the Grand Lodge which relate to the government of a Lodge.

 §2520.
 QUALIFICATIONS OF SENIOR DEACON.
-Before a Senior Deacon appointed can be installed there shall be presented to the installing officer the certificate of either the Grand Lecturer, the Assistant Grand Lecturer of the District in which his Lodge is situated, or the Inspector of the District in which his Lodge is situated, certifying that he has personally examined such Senior Deacon Appointed; and that he is duly qualified to give his work, and in particular the lecture of the Second degree.
+Before a an appointed Senior Deacon can be installed there shall be presented to the installing officer the certificate of either the Grand Lecturer, the Assistant Grand Lecturer of the District in which his Lodge is situated, or the Inspector of the District in which his Lodge is situated, certifying that he has personally examined such Senior Deacon appointee; and that he is duly qualified to give his work, and in particular the lecture of the Second degree and the Senior Deacon's introduction, perambulation and "travel" with the candidate up to the point in the second section of the Third Degree when he becomes a Fellowcraft.